Deep xVA solver -- A neural network based counterparty credit risk management framework

 Another important source of concern to practitioners apart from default risk is represented by funding costs.
 A parallel stream of literature emerged during and after the financial crisis to generalize valuation equations in the presence of collateralization agreements.
 In a Black-Scholes economy, \cite{pit10} gives valuation formulas both in the collateralized and uncollateralized case.
 Generalizations to the case of a multi-currency economy can be found in \cite{pit12}, \cite{fushita10b, fushita09}, and \cite{gs2020}.
 The funding valuation adjustment (FVA) is derived under alternative assumptions on the Credit Support Annex (CSA) in \cite{papebri2011}, while \cite{bripa2014ccp} also discusses the role of central counterparties for funding costs.
 A general approach to funding in a semimartingale setting is provided by \cite{BieRut15}.

 Funding and default risk need to be united in a single risk management framework to account for all possible frictions and their interplay.
-Contributions in this sense can be found in \cite{bbfpr2018} by means of the so-called discounting approach.
-In a series of papers, see \cite{bj2011, bj2013} generalize the classical Black-Scholes replication approach to include some of the aforementioned effects.
+Contributions in this sense can be found in \cite{bbfpr2018} by means of the so-called discounting approach. { \cite{bj2013, bj2011} generalize the classical Black-Scholes replication approach to include some of the aforementioned effects.
 A more general backward stochastic differential equation (BSDE) approach is provided by \cite{crepey2015a, crepey2015b} and \cite{BiCaStu2018, BiCaStu2019}.
 The equivalence between the discounting approach and the BSDE-based replication approaches is demonstrated in \cite{bbfpr2018}.

 A common fundamental feature of such generalized risk management frameworks is the necessity to adopt a portfolio-wide point of view in order to properly account for risk mitigation benefits arising from diversified positions.
 Adopting such portfolio-wide models, as is the present market practice in financial institutions, involves high-dimensional joint simulations of all positions within a portfolio.